 For the Centro area, we stayed in a private room at Hostel Joven Mundo Catedral.
 While we found this hostel to not be as nice as Hostel Home, it is in a perfect location in the Centro area and has an awesome rooftop bar with a beautiful view.
 However, I don’t recommend staying here if you are traveling alone, as it doesn’t have as much of a social atmosphere to meet people.

-Mexico City Itinerary:
+5 Days in Mexico City – Itinerary:

 Day 1: Roma, Tacos and Lucha Libre!